Keyboards

 Key Takeaway

-If RGB is a priority, this is a top-tier implementation.
-If you prefer a clean, understated desk, the V4 Pro will fight you on that.
+If RGB is a priority, this is one of the most complete implementations at this price point.
+If you prefer a clean, minimal desk, skip it entirely.

 In-Depth Analysis